plone/Products.PloneTestCase/Products/PloneTestCase/README.txt

         - The constant 'PLONE21' which evaluates to false for Plone versions < 2.1.

+        - The constant 'PLONE25' which evaluates to false for Plone versions < 2.5.

         - The module 'utils' from the ZopeTestCase package.